-India’s Supreme Court has ordered the Indian government to officially recognise transgender people as a third gender.
+In April last year, India’s Supreme Court ordered the government to officially recognise transgender people as a third gender.

 Known as Hijra in India and South Asia, transgender people often organise in communities but also face poverty and many are forced into begging to survive.

-The Indian Supreme Court’s progressive and human-rights based ruling is in sharp contrast to its December 2013 decision which restored the 153-year-old colonial-era ban on gay sex – seen by human rights groups as a step backwards for the country.
+The Indian Supreme Court outraged the international LGBT community in December 2013 when it restored the 153-year-old colonial-era ban on gay sex, seen by human rights groups as a disturbing step backwards for the country.